 Repeat this for all of the remaining sewn pieces until you have 104 Medium and Small Triangle Corner Blocks.

 Lay Out the Quilt Top

 Now for the fun part!
-Clean a flat section of floor and, keeping the squares oriented so that the right angle of the Liberty triangles are at the lower right hand corner of the squares, arrange your blocks into a grid 13 squares wide and 15 squares tall.
+Clean a flat section of floor and, keeping the squares oriented so that the right angle of the Contrast Color triangles are at the lower right hand corner of the squares, arrange your blocks into a grid 13 squares wide and 15 squares tall.
 You can arrange them in any order you like.
 Note that you can expect to have some squares left over!

 I came up with my layout by starting with Print #1 in the top left corner and arranging the pieces diagonally in color order until I got to Print #26 in the bottom right corner.
 I alternated between using 6, 7, or 8 squares of each print.
 Once I had this initial layout, I moved some blocks around to make things a little less orderly.

 Some other suggestions are to try a completely random layout or maybe lay the blocks out in color order going vertically or horizontally.
 Or perhaps try starting in the center and building outwards.
 There are endless combinations!
 (This is when your Print Order Chart might come in handy.
 If you try something you don’t like, you can always get the prints back in order by referencing it.)

 Pick up and Organize the Rows